Vyral/scott-hoffman/_posts/2021-11-29-buyers-and-sellers-should-avoid-these-mistakes.md

 {% include excerpt.html %}

 Are you looking to buy or sell a home?
-Both are exciting processes, but there are a lot of pitfalls you can fall into if you aren’t careful.
+Both are exciting processes, but there are a lot of pitfalls you can stumble into if you aren’t careful.
 That’s why today we want to go over nine common mistakes buyers and sellers should avoid in this market:

 **1\.
 Overpricing your home.** Just because we’re in a seller’s market doesn’t mean you can price your home however you want.&nbsp;